Rich Moffatt

+Moffatt began curling in 1973 after quitting ice hockey.
+As a junior curler, he made it to the playoffs of the 1981 Ontario Junior Curling Championships.
+He played in his first Ontario men's championship in 1988 throwing third rocks for Rick Bachand.

 Moffatt skipped his own team for much of his career.
-In 1999, he won the Ontario Men's Curling Championship, qualifying him for the 1999 Labatt Brier.
+In 1999, he finally won the Ontario men's championship, qualifying him for the 1999 Labatt Brier.
 At the Brier, his rink from the Rideau Curling Club finished with a 6-5 record.

 Moffatt retired from curling in 2007, but quickly changed his mind and came back to play for Bryan Cochrane.
 He played with Cochrane until 2012.
 Moffatt joined up with Howard Rajala (as his third) to win the 2013 Ontario Senior curling championships.
+He won three more provincial senior titles with Rajala in 2017, 2020 and 2022; the team followed up by winning the 2023 World Senior Curling Championships for Canada.

 Personal life

 Moffatt attended Carleton University for political science.